 You also may enjoy reading: Having Trouble Singing?
 This Might Help

 I’ve put together an “Ultimate Guide to Songwriting”.
 I tried to make it easy to find what you need from start to finish.

-Laura Troxel made an AWESOME Worship Songwriting Ebook version you can download and print for later!
+Laura Troxel edited and styled this article into a book for me!!
 She puts so much passion into every little detail and is a lot of fun to work with!
 She really goes the extra mile to make your style and vision shine.
 I feel like I not only got the project but so much more.
 Thank you for picking me to work with!

 Whether your dream is to write for just yourself, for your church, or possibly for a career, I hope this will help set you on the right track.
 If you still have questions, comment below or contact me anytime!

 Let’s do this.